If you’re looking for the best snorkeling places in the world, you’re in the right place!

-Bunaken National Marine Park is submerged between five small islands: Manado Tua, Bunaken, Montehage, Nain and Siladen, located in the northwestern tip of the big island of Sulawesi in Indonesia.
+The Bunaken National Marine Park is submerged between five small islands: Manado Tua, Bunaken, Montehage, Nain and Siladen.
+It is located in the northwestern tip of the big island of Sulawesi in Indonesia.
 It’s an area not too well known by tourists, meaning here you will only find true lovers of diving and the underwater world.

 Interesting: The marine park was founded in 1991 to protect from indiscriminate fishing with dynamite and toxic waste.